yberkerakin/fitclient/README.md

    - Example: `192.168.1.100`

 3. **Create a client:**
-   - Go to Dashboard > Müşteriler
+   - Go to Dashboard > Üyeler
    - Add a new client
    - The QR code will automatically use your local IP